Skopezz/fight-life-project/README.md

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

-- The site was deployed to GitHub pages.
-The steps to deploy are as follows:
+Deployment of the page on GitHub was carried out by the following steps: -

-  - In the GitHub repository, navigate to the Settings tab
+1. On the project's repository fight-life-project, I go to the Settings tab.
-  - From the source section drop-down menu, select the Master Branch
+2. From the left-hand menu, the Pages tab is selected.
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+3. Under the Branch section, select the Main branch from the drop-down menu and click Save.
+4. Refresh the page and deployment to GitHub pages will occur with a live link.

-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+The live link can be found here - https://skopezz.github.io/fight-life-project/index.html

 ## Credits

-In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

-You can break the credits section up into Content and Media, depending on what you have included in your project.
+I want to thank my fellow students for their help and guidance on building this site, it was a journey, I would like to thank Wannisa, who was a lifesaver and a big help in solving bugs and problems, I want to thank Ivan who showed me how to make the site more responsive.
+I would like to thank Yassir and AB, who gave me invaluable support and advice.
+Lastly I would to send a big thanks to Komal, who has been a great and wise course leader and with his great patience and understanding, I have been able to complete this project.

 ### Content

+- The idea and layout was inspired by a combination of different fitness websites [Fightzone](https://fightzonelondon.co.uk/), [Third space](https://www.thirdspace.london/) and [Equinox](https://www.equinox.com/)
+- I used the Love running project as a walkthrough to build the website and this was used to build the header, main body, footer and navigation menu.[CI Love Running Project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LRFX101+2023_Q2/courseware/e805068059af42af87681032aa64053f/7525117e5cd144daa2a7b0c57843bbee/)
+- The code to make the social media links was take from the [CI Love Running Project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LRFX101+2023_Q2/courseware/e805068059af42af87681032aa64053f/1da6ad13213740f1855a51d30a2375b1/)
+- The code to create the contact form was taken from [Responsive Contact Us Page](https://www.youtube.com/watch?v=gggB0Nq5vBk)
-- The text for the Home page was taken from Wikipedia Article A
+- The code to create the classes page was taken from [CSS Responsive Card Layout](https://www.youtube.com/watch?v=ng5t_R4zuSc)
-- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
+- The code to create the club page with the gallery was taken from [CI Love Running Project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LRFX101+2023_Q2/courseware/e805068059af42af87681032aa64053f/391954f5ae8547e180a539c0d51e063c/?child=first)
+- The hamburger icons in the navigation were  from [Font Awesome](https://fontawesome.com/)
+- The mock up image in the site overview was made using using [AmIResponsive?] (https://ui.dev/amiresponsive)
+- The social media icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The text for the Classes page was taken from Fightzone and ChatGPT

 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

 ### Media

-- The photos used on the home and sign up page are from This Open Source site
+- The photos and video used on the home, classes, club and lifestyle pages were taken from [Pexels](https://www.pexels.com/)
-- The images used for the gallery page were taken from this other open source site